daxroc/chef-automount/README.md

 Requirements
 ------------
-Dependency on `monit` cookbook if monit recipe is included.
-Otherwise this cookbook is pretty much standalone.
+This cookbook is pretty much standalone.

 Usage
 -----